wekempf/wekempf.github.io/input/posts/markdig-cheat-sheet.md

 [^4]: Not working with Wyam and I'm not sure why.
 Maybe a new feature and Wyam isn't using the newest version?
 [^5]: Not working.
 Produces an error "Inline has already a parent".
 [^6]: I'll be honest, I don't understand the use case for this one.
 [^7]: This needs mermaid.css and mermaid.js to be linked.
-Currently I'm not doing that in this blog, so
+I've done so here, but the way you do it will be
-      the results are broken.
+      improved the next release, so I'll wait to blog about that.
+Not sure why the generated diagram here is missing the arrow lines, but I don't believe it's got anything to do with Wyam or Markdig.